A MILD START TO OUR WORK WEEK...

 A SMALL CRAFT ADVISORY IS LIKELY TOMORROW

-TODAY: Sunshine and patchy clouds.
+AFTERNOON: Sunshine and lingering clouds NORTH.
 Mild again.
 HIGH: 65, upper 50s lakeside

 TONIGHT: Mostly clear.
 Areas of fog late.
 Cool and calm.
 LOW: 46